fuse-box/fuse-box/README.md

 http://fuse-box.org/

 ---
-## FuseBox 3.0 is being cooked at the moment!
+FuseBox 3.0 is being cooked at the moment.
-Feel free to join the development.
 Contributing guidelines are located [here](https://github.com/fuse-box/fuse-box/blob/master/.github/CONTRIBUTING.md)
 ---

 FuseBox is a bundler/module loader that combines the power of webpack, JSPM and SystemJS.